remondis-it/remap/README.md

 ### Transforming collections with a custom mapping function

-When performing a `replace` operation on collections in earlier versions of ReMap you had to manually iterate over the collection to apply the conversion.
-Since ReMap version `1.0.0` you can use the operation `replaceCollection` to apply the transformation function automatically on the collection items.
+When a mapping of collection items should be performed you can use the operation `replaceCollection` to apply the transformation function automatically on the collection items.

 The following code snippet shows how to use `replaceCollection`: